-Meeting the women of the Gaza refugee camp in Jerash, Jordan, what struck Aya Abu Ghazaleh were their strong memories of the old villages and the existential longing to visit Palestine.
+Meeting the women of the Gaza refugee camp in Jerash, Jordan, what struck Aya Abu Ghazaleh were their strong memories of their native villages and their existential longing to visit, and go back to, Palestine.
 But time and generations have distorted their mental images.
-“Our memories of our homeland of Palestine can be tricky and forged.
+“Our memories of our homeland Palestine can be tricky and forged.
 What do we remember?
 Windows?
 Doors?
 Domes?
-What were their colours?” they say.
-This memory belt shows the distorted images of the houses, but, at the same time, it can literally hold them together.
-And in the little pocket on the inside, the most precious thoughts or things can be kept close.
+What were their colours?”, they say.
+This memory belt shows the distorted images of the houses, but, at the same time, it is literally holding them together.
+And in the little pocket on the inside, the most precious thoughts and objects can be kept close.

 - Aya Abu Ghazaleh (PS, JO)